 - Beam Me Up, Scotty!: Wording which appeared to be a quote by George C. Scott from the film was boldly publicized in a massive font size as the film's main Tagline on movie posters.
 It said: "Oh my God, that's my daughter!".
 However, Scott doesn't actually ever say this in the movie.

-- Completely Different Title: The movie was retitled The Hardcore Life for its British theatrical release in the UK.
+- Completely Different Title: The movie was retitled The Hardcore Life for its British theatrical release .
 On the Australian 1980s home-video release this phrase ran as a kind of subtitle under the movie's Hardcore title logo.

 - Hostility on the Set: George C. Scott and Paul Schrader did not get along, so much that at one point Scott refused to come out of his trailer and threatened to quit the film.
 Scott only agreed to come out after forcing Schrader to promise that he would never direct again (obviously, Schrader went back on his promise).

-- Production Posse: A number of the cast and crew on this pictured had worked on the earlier Paul Schrader scripted Taxi Driver which dealt with some similar themes and settings.
-This included actor Peter Boyle, editor Tom Rolf, screenwriter Paul Schrader, music editor Shinichi Yamazaki, and cinematographer Michael Chapman.
+- Production Posse: A number of the cast and crew on this picture had previously worked on Taxi Driver, which dealt with some similar themes and settings.
+These included screenwriter Paul Schrader, actor Peter Boyle, editor Tom Rolf, music editor Shinichi Yamazaki, and cinematographer Michael Chapman.

 Trivia / Hardcore